breakponchito/DominicanWorkShopParticipant/module_02_start_with_book_catalog_application/README.md

 #### **Task**
 Go to the pom file and edit to indicate the use of web profile instead of core profile for Jakarta 11: you can go to the following page to get more information about the available profiles: [Jakarta EE 11 spec](https://jakarta.ee/specifications/)

-Also, another page where you can find a latest version of the web profile is the following: [Maven Jakarta Web Profile](https://mvnrepository.com/artifact/jakarta.platform/jakarta.jakartaee-web-api)
+Also, another page where you can find the latest version of the web profile is the following: [Maven Jakarta Web Profile](https://mvnrepository.com/artifact/jakarta.platform/jakarta.jakartaee-web-api)

-After upgrading the application build and see if any error is shown
+After upgrading the application build and see if any error is shown.

 -----